 We have focused on rapidly growing our business and believe that its future growth is dependent on many factors, including our ability to increase our customer base, expand the coverage of our solutions among our existing customers, expand our international presence and increase sales of our security solutions.
 Our future growth will primarily depend on the market acceptance for outdoor gunshot detection solutions.
-Challenges we face in this regard include our target customers not having access to adequate funding sources, the fact that contracting with government entities can be complex, expensive, and time-consuming and the fact that our typical sales cycle is often very long and can be costly.
-To combat these challenges, we invest in research and development, increase awareness of our solutions, and hire additional sales representatives to drive sales in order to continue to maintain our position as a market leader.
+Challenges we face in this regard include our target customers not having access to adequate funding sources, the fact that contracting with government entities can be complex, expensive, and time-consuming and the fact that our typical sales cycle is often very long, difficult to estimate accurately and can be costly.
+International sales cycles may be even longer than our domestic sales cycles.
+To combat these challenges, we invest in research and development, increase awareness of our solutions, invest in new sales and marketing campaigns, often in different languages for international sales, and hire additional sales representatives to drive sales in order to continue to maintain our position as a market leader.
 In addition, we believe that entering into strategic partnerships with other service providers to cities and municipalities offers another potential avenue for expansion, particularly for our ShotSpotter Flex solution.

-We will also focus on expanding our business by introducing new products and services to existing customers such as ShotSpotter Missions and ShotSpotter Labs.
+We will also focus on expanding our business by introducing new products and services to existing customers such as ShotSpotter Missions and new customers for ShotSpotter Labs.
 We believe that developing and acquiring products for law enforcement in adjacent categories is a path for additional growth given our large and growing installed base of police departments who trust ShotSpotter's products, support and way of doing business.
 The ability to cross-sell new products provides an opportunity to grow revenue per customer and lifetime value.
 Challenges we face in this area include ensuring our new products are reliable, integrated well with other ShotSpotter solutions and priced and serviced appropriately.
 In some cases, we will need to bring in new skills sets to properly develop, market, sell or service these new products depending on the categories they represent.